joyent/triton-kbmapi/docs/index.md

 data on the system, we feel it is an unacceptable risk to try to work around such a situation (instead of having the hardware vendor resolve it).

+IMPORTANT: Don't forget that Attestation and token preloading are not supported by KBMAPI v1.0

 If the request does not generate any of the above errors, the request is If the attestation section is supplied, the attestation certs _must_ agree with the pubkeys supplied in the request.
 If they do not agree, or if